 Good question.
 While their moment had been mind-blowing, and she would love to meet with him again, she didn’t think it would be a good idea.
 It would just be sex, and sex, and more sex, and frankly She wasn’t interested in a sex buddy.

 Sehjada grimaced lightly and Marissa knew why.
 She was saying the words, but Sehjada didn’t believe them.

 Marissa could not be any more anxious to get out of class.
 Her feet were tapping the ground repeatedly, and while she did try many times to cease the motion, she found it impossible to keep still.
 She could still feel the eyes focusing on her back and it made the hairs on her neck stand to attention.

 Come on, 3:15 where are you?
 She thought, staring at the clock that seemed to find enjoyment in passing time in the most agonizingly slow manner.
 If she didn’t know any better, she would swear the minute hand had stopped moving.

-The time didn’t really matter anyways.
+The time didn’t really matter anyway.
 Her professor was one of those teachers that thought it was okay to give assignments or explain something important at the very last minute of class.
 It was his sick way of making sure students stuck around down to the last second.